Usher (musician): Personal life

-In 2001, Usher began dating TLC member Chilli Thomas, and their relationship lasted for two years.
+In 2001, Usher began dating TLC member Chilli Thomas, and their relationship lasted for three years.
 In 2003, Usher started working on the album that would become Confessions, which contained songs inspired by the personal lives of Usher and his collaborators.
 The songs about infidelity and pregnant mistresses were not inspired by Usher's private life, but by Jermaine Dupri's own personal challenges at the time.
 Dupri deliberately intended to create an air of mystery about Usher, and arouse fans' curiosity about how much of the infidelity story was Usher's own confession.
 The unintended result of this was to arouse Thomas's suspicions about Usher.
-They broke up in December 2003.
+They broke up in 2003.

 This was followed by a media frenzy surrounding the personal nature of Confessions.
 Many fans believed that the infidelity portrayed in "Confessions" was real, and the real reason for the split.
 In February 2004, in an interview on The Bert Show on the Atlanta radio channel Q100, Thomas was perceived as insinuating that Usher cheated on her: "Usher did the ultimate no-no to me. ...
 I will never be with him again, and that is that".
-Usher defended: "... it just didn't work out.
+Usher defended: "it just didn't work out.
 But cheating is not what caused the relationship to collide and crash.
 That ain't what broke it up".
 This was backed up years later by Thomas, who said "People assumed that album was about us, but it was not."

 In 2004, it was reported that Usher briefly dated British supermodel Naomi Campbell for a few months, together the pair attended the MTV Europe Music Awards and it was reported that Campbell jumped out of a pop out cake to surprise him for his birthday.
 The following year, he was linked to model Eishia Brightwell for some time.
-They were seen together at different events including the Grammys, the Vanity Fair Oscar party and the NAACP Awards.
+They were seen together at different events including the Grammy Awards, the Vanity Fair Oscar party and the NAACP Awards.